auth0/docs/articles/cms/wordpress/configuration.md

 ### Database Connection setup

 Database Connections enable the typical username and password login seen on most sites.
-This type of Connection is not required and can be skipped if you're using passwordless or social logins only.
+This type of Connection is not required and can be skipped if you're using <dfn data-key="passwordless">passwordless</dfn> or social logins only.

 1. If you used the wizard during setup, navigate to the [Connections > Database](${manage_url}/#/connections/database) page and look for a Connection that has a similar name to the Application setup above.
 Otherwise, you can create a new Connection, use an existing Connection, or use the default **Username-Password-Authentication**.
 Click an existing Connection name to view settings or click **Create DB Connection** and follow the steps.